Transcribed jazz trombone solos

 START FREE TRIAL

-Don’t borrow – steal
+Don’t borrow – steal!

-Like Pablo Picasso said “good artists borrow, great artists steal”.
-I encourage you to do so too.
-Find phrases and patterns in the solos you transcribe and give them some extra attention.
-Analyze why that phrase got to you, play it in different keys and find spots in other songs where it can be played too.
 This is a great way to build up your jazz vocabulary, and once you played a phrase enough times, you will start thinking that it was your own all the time, and it will be incorporated into your solo playing.
-Believe me, I know that to be true ?
-So start stealing.
+Believe me, I know that to be true.
+So start stealing!
 Fun fact: in the above-mentioned jazz etudes, you’ll find tons of my preferred jazz phrases, stuff I play all the time when I improvise.
 You are welcome to steal all the phrases you like and put them to (better) use.
-Lots of the phrases were probably stolen by me, but I like to believe I came up with all of it myself…
+Lots of the phrases were probably stolen by me in the first place, but I like to believe that they originate from my brain…

 Solos by trombone masters